mattermost/docs/source/deployment/push.rst

   Enterprise customers may choose to secure these apps with a mobile VPN clients, single-sign-on, multi-factor authentication, proxy connection restrictions and encrypted transport.

-- **Deploying with privately-hosted mobile apps within your private network** - To customize the capabilities or appearance of mobile apps, or to secure their availability to a within a private network or to meet other security and compliance policies, an organization may choose to compile their own Mattermost mobile applications and push notification service from their open source repositories.
+- **Deploying with privately-hosted mobile apps within your private network** - To customize the capabilities or appearance of mobile apps, to secure them within a private network or to meet other security and compliance policies, an organization may choose to compile their own Mattermost mobile applications and push notification service from their open source repositories.

 The following sections detail setup of these two options: